 Size adjustments are simple with hook and loop closures plus overlying buckles, and the webbing ensures there won’t be any rubbing along the strap path.
 The neck strap lies low on your dog’s chest, too, which reduces worries over breathing issues.

+We love that this harness is perfect for pups that like to dress up.
 The floral and tulle skirt design, along with a flower embellishment, doesn’t get in the way of the harness’s function, and a metal D-ring allows you to attach the leash securely.
+This harness is both functionable and fashionable for pets that like attention.
+It’ll also keep your pup warm during winter weather walks.

 Whether you just need a functional harness for quick outings or you’re looking for the least coverage possible to keep your Pug cool, EzyDog’s harness delivers.
 It’s easy to get on—with a single “One-Click Fit” system—so you can get out the door faster.